weaveworks/weave/site/using-weave/dynamically-attach-containers.md

     host1$ weave attach --rewrite-hosts c1

+Weave Net will set the bridge side of the `veth` pair to enable hairpin mode when attaching a container.
+If you do *not* want hairpin mode enabled, e.g. your kernel is one of those that panics for unknown reasons when hairpin is enabled on a `veth`, you can set it to false:

+host1$ weave attach --hairpin-mode=false c1

 ### Dynamically Detaching Containers

 A container can be detached from a subnet, by using the `weave detach` command: